kyletolle/water_collector/README.md

 # Water Collector

+Click on one of the water features to add a water tap.

+Then click on the water tap icon to collect water.
+1 gallon is accumulated per second per tap.

+See the total add up as you collect water from various taps.

 ## Data

 The geometries of water sources is from OpenStreetMap, and the data is made available under ODbL. © OpenStreetMap contributors